A Word from the Artistic Director

 Who wrote the chorus the dawn bird sings?‘

-Husk, sings us the shadow of the seasons: the discarded sheaf that must be lost, composted, as melancholy and bereavement is embraced.
+Husk sings into the shadow of the seasons: the discarded sheaf that must be lost, composted, dies in order for new life rise.
+Melancholy and bereavement is embraced.

-Nature makes sacrifices, but it is to preserve life, while strange ghosts rise from the husky ashes, in wild and fiery flights of their own making.
+Nature makes sacrifices, but it is to preserve life.. all the while.. strange ghosts rise from the husky ashes in wild and fiery flights of their un-told own making…

-Yield then rises up in gratitude for what is given.. bringing in nature’s harvest, for the people.
+Yield then rises up in full gratitude for what is given.. bringing in nature’s harvest.
 To celebrate there is fire, heat, and community – as hearts spark together and unite as one, in glorious accord.

 ‘by way of reply, the wind chimes sigh